OG-Hunter/seditiontracker.github.io-/docs/_suspects/james-lollis.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Y’all on the same we are, aren’t you?
+quote: "Y’all on the same we are, aren’t you?
 You’re not going to respond?
-You’re not on the same team?'
+You’re not on the same team?"
 title: James Lollis charged on September 3, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack